heristop/heristop.github.io/docs/performance/garden-webgl.md

 and zero intervals over 25 ms during walking on both desktop and mobile emulation.
 Total task work was 863 ms and 901 ms respectively.
 This is a separate single run, so differences from the earlier measurements should not be interpreted as a proven speedup.

+The default-renderer rollout adds capability detection and a stored `path-stones:hd2d` preference.
+Toggling keeps the active game and removes diagnostic renderer parameters so a reload respects the explicit choice.
+Unavailable graphics or context loss hide the toggle and restore the classic board.
+The pilgrim's entrance animation is suppressed after a renderer switch to prevent a temporary invisible character.
+This visual pass adds water caustics, clipped lantern reflections, collectible auras and coherent character lighting.
+A GPU color grade strengthens contrast and saturation while the redundant CSS veil is reduced.

+A Metal run with this pass measured walking browser-frame p95 at 9.1 ms desktop and 9.2 ms mobile emulation, with no intervals over 25 ms. Opening still recorded four and three such intervals respectively.
+These are local browser scheduling measurements, not guaranteed GPU presentation rates or measurements on a physical phone.